Who can join the Evergreen Behavioral Health Association?

-All information given to EBHA is strictly confidential and will not be shared with other Members, or other outside companies.
-Member information will only be shared with Insurance Companies with whom Members choose to participate.
+All information given to EBHA is strictly confidential and will not be shared with outside companies.
+Member information will only be shared with other members with explicit permission.

 How will my current practice change?

 Since we are a Membership organization, joining the IPA does not change the way you run your practice.
-You will continue to operate your business as usual, using your current staff and billing personnel, tax ID, etc. You will pay an enrollment fee and yearly dues, which allow you to access all Member benefits.
+You will continue to operate your business as usual, using your current staff and billing personnel, tax ID, etc. You will pay a yearly dues, which allows you access to all member benefits.

 Does EBHA have any legislative power?

-EBHA is strictly for contracting, networking, and educational purposes.
+EBHA is organized for clinician support, networking and education purposes.
 If there is enough Member interest, we may develop a legislative committee in the future to address the issues which affect our Members; however, those issues would be carefully defined and approved by the Board of Directors.